• Skip to content

 There are currently no established practice guidelines for treating autism characteristics with stem cell therapy.
 This means the treatment can vary across clinics.

-Generally, though, the treatment involves the following stages:
+Generally, though, the treatment involves the following stages.

-- Pre-treatment checks: before starting the therapy, the patient might have blood tests, medical history checks and other physical checks to work out whether they can have the therapy.
+Before starting the therapy, the patient might have blood tests, medical history checks and other physical checks to work out whether they can have the therapy.

-- Collection: the types of stem cells and the way they’re collected and prepared varies.
+The types of stem cells and the way they’re collected and prepared varies.
 For example, stem cells can be collected from donor placentas, umbilical cords or bone marrow.
 They can also be collected directly from the patient’s own bone marrow, fat or cerebrospinal fluid.
 This can be painful and invasive.

-- Cultivation: after collection, some stem cells might need to grow in a laboratory for a few weeks.
+After collection, some stem cells might need to grow in a laboratory for a few weeks.

-- Follow-up: there are usually follow-up appointments after each treatment.
+There are usually follow-up appointments after each treatment.

 Does stem cell therapy help autistic children?

 There is currently no good-quality evidence that stem cell therapy helps with autism characteristics.
-More high-quality research is needed.

 There’s also evidence that stem cell therapy can cause side effects like fever, tumour growth, abnormal bone growth, seizures, infection, allergic reaction and immune system rejection.

-Who practises stem cell therapy for autism?
+Which professionals offer stem cell therapy for autism?

 You can expect stem cell therapy to cost tens of thousands of dollars.
 The cost of this therapy varies depending on the types of stem cells used, the number of treatments, and the clinic.